Ako31415/FIND-CIS-analysis/bQTL-Analysis/readme.md

 B73-chr1     39898    Oh43-chr1:46057       0/0     n.p.0.529412    2.56392 0       0       -0.00512821
 B73-chr1    124936    Oh43-chr1:124474      1/1     0.528572        10.5573 0       0       0
 ```
-with the columns denoting the B73(maternal) chromosome, the B73 position, the paternal chromosome and position (not need for the analysis), the genotype (not needed for the analysis, information is drawn from the genotype file, for informaiton only: 1/1 for presence of variant, 0/0 for absence), the BF from the MOA-seq analysis (mapped with allowing unique mapping and mapping equally once to both genomes, n.p. in front of the value indicated that the coverage at this position was not high enough to be called as a peak position or was below our read treshold (see github.com/jengelhorn/AS-MOA0)), the total normalised MOA-seq read count (maternal+paternal allele), the difference in avergae CG methylation at Cs in 40 bp sourrounding the variant (Pat-Mat), the difference in avergae CHG methylation at Cs in 40 bp sourrounding the variant (Pat-Mat) and the difference in avergae CHH methylation at Cs in 40 bp sourrounding the variant (Pat-Mat).
+with the columns denoting the B73(maternal) chromosome, the B73 position, the paternal chromosome and position (not need for the analysis), the genotype (not needed for the analysis, information is drawn from the genotype file, for informaiton only: 1/1 for presence of variant, 0/0 for absence), the BF from the MOA-seq analysis (mapped with allowing unique mapping and mapping equally once to both genomes, n.p. in front of the value indicated that the coverage at this position was not high enough to be called as a peak position or was below our read treshold (see github.com/jengelhorn/AS-MOA)), the total normalised MOA-seq read count (maternal+paternal allele), the difference in avergae CG methylation at Cs in 40 bp sourrounding the variant (Pat-Mat), the difference in average CHG methylation at Cs in 40 bp sourrounding the variant (Pat-Mat) and the difference in avergae CHH methylation at Cs in 40 bp sourrounding the variant (Pat-Mat).
 For lines where DNA methylation data is not available (A619 in our case), the last 3 columns can be omitted.
 For descriptions of how methylation is counted within a 40 bp window see the methylationAnlaysis folder of this repository.

 ## Step 1: Data preparation